 Beauty tech re-defined

 However, it’s only now that the field is really taking off.
 According to predictions, the market will surpass $34 billion by 2024.
-Our lives are becoming increasingly tech-dependent and skin care is no exception.
-Primarily driven by AI, there are now a number of apps and devices that can assess, monitor, and evaluate people’s skin.
-With this data, such devices can generate unique recommendations and treatments – which is the key intersection between beauty tech and personalization.
+Our lives are increasingly becoming tech-dependent and skin care is no exception.
+Primarily driven by AI and beauty tech concepts, there are now a number of apps and devices that can assess, monitor, and evaluate people’s skin.
+With this data, such devices can generate unique recommendations and treatments – which is the key intersection between beauty tech products and personalization.

 Across industries, a hallmark of quality is ‘personalized service’.
 This is because consumers want to be seen, cared for, and recognized as the individuals they are, in spite of fast-paced and rapidly expanding modern markets.
 According to Forrester, 77% of consumers have chosen or paid more for a brand that provides a personalized customer experience.